RBFLabs/agoric-react-components/demo/README.md

 In all of the following `<github-root>` is the directory with the clone of this repository.

+Make sure you are running Node 16 (you can use [nvm](https://github.com/nvm-sh/nvm) to switch between different Node versions).

 ### 1. Run the local Agoric chain

 - Open terminal #1